mongodb/docs-worker-pool/README.md

 In general, the git workflow within this repository loosely follows https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow .

 ### Meta
-`Meta` contains various makefiles and .yaml files used for configuration.
+`meta` contains various makefiles and .yaml files used for configuration.
 Changes or additions to/of makefiles and .yaml for publishing purposes should be performed against this branch.
-There is no general requirement to keep `Meta` up to date with `Master` or `Integration`.
+There is no general requirement to keep `meta` up to date with `master` or `integration`.

 ### Integration
-`Integration` is treated as a running feature branch that should **always** remain up to date with `master`
+`integration` is treated as a running feature branch that should **always** remain up to date with `master`.

 ### Master
-`Master` is treated as our production state branch.
+`master` is treated as our production state branch.
 In general, pull requests to master should be opened only from integration or a hot-fix feature branch.
-If a change is merged into `Master` that is not present in `Integration`, in general, that change should be merged as well from said branch or fork into integration.
+If a change is merged into `master` that is not present in `integration`, then a contributor with push-access to `integration` should rebase `integration` with master to ensure the branches remain in sync and conflict free.

 ## Releasing
 docs-worker-pool contains various triggers for release to higher environments.
 Currently, the repository supports an integration environment (reflecting the state of the integration branch) and a production environment (reflecting the state of the most recent release tag).